Get a free, no obligation personal loan quote with rates as low as 9.90%

 • Easy To Borrow Money – The main advantage of a collateral mortgage is that it will likely be easier and more affordable to borrow money in the future from your current lender.

-• Avoid Fees – Because you don’t have to refinance the mortgage, you won’t have to pay any fees associated with paying a real estate lawyer that would be required if you had to refinance your mortgage.
+• Avoid Fees – Since you don’t have to refinance the mortgage, you won’t have to pay any fees associated with paying a real estate lawyer that would otherwise be required.

 Cons Of A Collateral Mortgage

 • Pay Fees To Switch Lenders – If you decide to switch lenders, you’ll need to pay legal fees, even if you’ve reached your mortgage renewal period.
-In order to change lenders, a real estate lawyer would be required to help you break the collateral agreement, which costs money.
+That said, the new lender will often cover these fees.

 What Is A Conventional Mortgage?

-If you need to borrow more than 80% of the appraised value of the home, then your mortgage is considered to be a high-ratio mortgage, which refers to the percentage of the borrowed funds compared to the home’s value.
-These home loans can be approved for with as little as a 5% down payment.
-Generally speaking, the down payment for conventional mortgages can’t be borrowed money.
+If you need to borrow more than 80% of the appraised value of the home, then your mortgage is considered to be a high-ratio mortgage.
+This refers to the percentage of the borrowed funds compared to the home’s value.
+These home loans can be approved with down payment as low as 5%.

 Pros Of A Conventional Mortgage

-One of the prime benefits of taking out a conventional mortgage is that you will not have to pay the extra premium for CMHC insurance.
-Also known as “mortgage default insurance,” this type of policy protects lenders when loaning out funds to borrowers who require more than an 80% home loan for their home purchase.
-The higher the ratio on the mortgage, the higher the risk that the borrower will default on their payments.
-As such, lenders want assurance that in the event that a borrower defaults, they’ll be reimbursed for the money loaned out.
+• No mortgage default insurance.
+One of the prime benefits of taking out a conventional mortgage is that you won’t have to pay the extra premium for CMHC insurance.
+Also known as “mortgage default insurance,” this policy protects lenders when a mortgage of more than 80% of the home value is required.

-That said, CMHC insurance comes with an added fee to the mortgage.
+CMHC insurance comes with an added fee for high-ratio mortgages.
 The actual amount paid will depend on the size of the down payment.
-The following table summarizes the percentage paid against the purchase price of the home depending on the down payment amount.
+The following table summarizes the percentage paid against the purchase price of the home, depending on the down payment amount:

 Down PaymentCMHC Insurance